 Advice for Christmas – Expectations & Guilt

 When someone we cared about has died we can often feel lonely, isolated or overwhelmed.
 We may long for our friends or family to come and rescue us or we may long to be alone and hide away from the world, both are natural reactions and are ok to feel.
-The responsibility for making the best of your situation begins with you, so drop all expectations you have of yourself and what you should be doing and focus on what you want to do and what you feel is right for yourself.
+The responsibility for making the best of your situation begins with you so drop all expectations you have of yourself and what you should be doing and focus on what you want to do and what you feel is right your yourself.

-Guilt is one of those overwhelming emotions that many of us feel when a loved one has passed away and can be especially heightened at Christmas time – here we are enjoying Christmas when our loved one has died.
+There are many emotions in grief and often we feel multiple emotions at one time.
+Guilt is one of those overwhelming emotions that many of us feel when a loved one has passed away and we begin to enjoy ourselves once more – here we are enjoying Christmas when our loved one is dead.
 If you do feel guilty, ask yourself what you would want your loved one to do if it was you who had died, or perhaps what your loved one would have said if they knew how you were feeling.
 For those moments where everything feels so overwhelming, try to take 5 minutes and focus on your breathing, this may help to put you in a calmer place.